Special Study Programs / Off-Campus Study Programs

 French Studies Seminar in Paris, spring term, 18 credits

-The program will make extensive use of local resources, both in Paris and in Madrid, providing students with a unique opportunity for language immersion, cultural analysis, and personal growth.
+The program makes extensive use of local resources, both in Paris and in Morocco, providing students with a unique opportunity for language immersion, cultural analysis, and personal growth.
 In addition to classes and excursions, students may pursue activities such as sports, dance, music lessons, etc.

 Students select two of the following courses:

 FREN 248 Representations of Islam in France, 6 credits

 Society, Culture, and Language in Peru, spring term, 18 credits